Buy-to-lets are an attractive investment for many, but if you're considering investing in property, you must consider your options carefully.

 Remember to look for rental yields

 When investing in property, you should look for income, not short-term capital growth.
 This means that if you're comparing properties with different values, you should compare them using what's known as their 'yield'.
 This is the annual rent received as a percentage of the purchase price.

 So, for example, if you buy a property for £200,000 and it delivers an annual rental income of £10,000, it has a yield of 5%.

 How much responsibility and time do you want to spend?

 Of course, any agency will charge you a management fee.
-But, if they’re willing to deal with any problems that your tenant experiences and arrange for plumbers, electricians or handymen to solve them immediately, then they could be a valuable asset.
+But, if they're willing to deal with any problems your tenant experiences and arrange for plumbers, electricians or handymen to solve them immediately, they could be a valuable asset.
 Crucially, if they can deal with a problem quickly due to their network of contacts, they could keep the tenant happy and wanting to stay at the end of their tenancy.
-This reduces the risk of potential ‘void periods’ without a tenant.
+This reduces the risk of potential 'void periods' without a tenant.

 However, if you live locally or have an extensive network of contacts, then you may be able to manage the property yourself.
 If this option suits you, and you're confident you can fulfil these duties, then many apps and tools, such as Rentr, can help you manage everything effectively.
 The most significant drain will be on your time.